Table of contents

 While 50 employees is the benchmark for being legally required to offer health insurance, if your company reaches a point when you are struggling to retain and attract star employees, it’s time to offer health care.
 Do your research and see what other companies of similar size in your industry are offering.

-What health benefits should I provide?
+What types of health benefits should I provide?

 As we touched on earlier, the ACA requires your company to offer affordable health care when your business employs more than 50 people.
 Even if you don’t have that many employees, though, you might consider providing health benefits.